-- d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education; - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements^[2]; - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of the School Admissions Code 2021; - k) children for whom a place has not been sought due to exceptional circumstances; - I) children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
+- e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements^[2]; - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of the School Admissions Code 2021; - k) children for whom a place has not been sought due to exceptional circumstances; - I) children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
 This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and - m) previously looked after children for whom the local authority has been unable to promptly secure a school place.

 Any applications received for children with challenging behaviour may be referred for a decision on the application to a Fair Access Panel.
 If this applies to your application, you will receive confirmation of this in writing.
 This process is anticipated to take no longer than 15 school days from the date of a referral to a panel meeting and a pupil is expected to start school as soon as possible following the offer of a place.
-Panel meeting dates are available on the website https://www.cheshireeast.gov.uk/schools/exclusions/fair-access-protocol.aspx
+Panel meeting dates are available on the website Fair Access Protocol (cheshireeast.gov.uk)